Long before Carnival Cruise Line thought about putting a roller coaster on top of a ship, they toyed with the idea of a monorail.

 Photo Gallery: Carnival Pinnacle Project

-It should surprise no one that a lead designer of the Pinnacle Project was Joe Farcus, the creative genius whose name was synonymous with Carnival Cruise Line for many years.
+It should surprise no one that the lead designer of the Pinnacle Project was Joe Farcus, the creative genius whose name was synonymous with Carnival Cruise Line for many years.

 “There is no individual who has had a more profound impact on cruise ship design,” said Carnival Corporation chairman Micky Arison in the forward to Farcus’ book, Design On The High Seas.

-In that book, Farcus describes the never-built ship — which was also known as Project Next Generation — and some of its over-the-top attractions.
+In that book, Farcus describes the never-built ship — Project Next Generation — and some of its over-the-top attractions.